 Hahnemühle FineArt Baryta Satin 300gsm

-We have chosen Hahnemühle FineArt Baryta Satin 300gsm as our new paper as our replacement which has a slightly warm base with minimal texture.
+We have chosen Hahnemühle FineArt Baryta Satin 300gsm as our new paper which has a slightly warm base with minimal texture.
 Photo Silk Baryta’s texture had a very uniform look to me, where as the texture of Baryta Satin, while subtle, has more variety to it making it more noticeable to a keen eye.
 The satin-gloss coating is enough to offer rich blacks and good saturation but not quite so glossy as to hide the image when you catch a bright reflection.
 Contrast, saturation, and range of these papers is very similar; however, the Silk Baryta seems to have just a bit more saturation and contrast to it.
 Keep in mind that these images are completely unchanged between papers so with just a minute amount of editing you should be able to achieve the same look.

 It’s not often that you look at the back of your prints, but the Baryta Satin has smooth matte paper texture to it where as the Silk Baryta had a plastic-like feel.
 FineArt Baryta Satin is a great all purpose inkjet paper and we are pleased to be bringing it in over the next few months as we transition away from Photo Silk Baryta.
 If you have any questions about this paper, or any other paper, please get in touch with us!